Search all sites near me now

 Welcome to the LAWA Estuary Health National Picture Summary.
 Here, we present information and themes about the estuary monitoring data from New Zealand's regional councils and unitary authorities at a national scale.

-Estuary Health data have been collated from hundreds of monitoring sites spread across 82 different estuaries.
+Estuary Health data have been collated from hundreds of monitoring sites spread across 100 different estuaries (around one-third of all estuaries in the country).
 The data we report come from samples that are collected regularly from estuaries as part of State of the Environment monitoring.
 These data help scientists and decision-makers understand the state of estuary health and track changes over time.

 This topic displays results for three indicators of Estuary Health that are currently monitored by regional councils and unitary authorities: